tak1n/rack-simple_auth/README.md

 [![Gem Version](https://badge.fury.io/rb/rack-simple_auth.png)](http://badge.fury.io/rb/rack-simple_auth)
 [![Dependency Status](https://gemnasium.com/Benny1992/rack-simple_auth.png)](https://gemnasium.com/Benny1992/rack-simple_auth)

 ## Usage

 ### HMAC Authorization

 HMAC should be used for communication between website backend and api server/controller/whatever..

-~~For usage between Server <-> Client a sniffer could easily extract the signature/public key and the encrypted message which is for now the same for the same request (see TODO implement timestamp).~~

-~~With these 2 informations a "secure" backend could be easily seen public...~~

 In version 0.0.5 the timestamp has been added to the msg which will be encrypted, also the possibility to configure the allowed delay a request can have has been added.